r-neal-kelly/doticu-npc-lookup/README.md

 # doticu-npc-lookup
 *An in-game way to find any NPC for The Elder Scrolls V: Skyrim Special Edition.*

+## Features
+- A SkyUI MCM menu for each of the following:
+    - Static Bases
+    - Dynamic Bases
+    - Leveled Bases
+    - Loaded References
+    - Spawned References
+- An extensive filter to narrow down what you're looking for.
+- You can spawn any static, dynamic, or leveled NPC in the game.
+- Keeps track of any spawns you make, so you can delete them.
+- It's remarkably fast and compatible!

 ## Requires
 - [Skyrim SE 1.5.97](https://store.steampowered.com/app/489830/The_Elder_Scrolls_V_Skyrim_Special_Edition/)
 - [SKSE 2.0.19+](https://skse.silverlock.org/)